Executive Team

 Director of Assurance and Policy Making

-Holding a Bachelor's degree in Psychology and a Master's degree in Artificial Intelligence Business Management, Weronika applies an interdisciplinary methodology to the ethical integration of advanced computing within commercial and institutional architectures.
+Holding a Bachelor of Science in Psychology and a Master of Science in Artificial Intelligence Business Management, Weronika Brocka applies an interdisciplinary methodology to the ethical integration of advanced computing within commercial and institutional architectures.
 Her academic foundation synthesises the analysis of human behaviour with emerging technological design, establishing systematic controls that ensure software implementations reliably support human flourishing.

 Applying structural clarity and operational verification across internal protocols and client deliverables, she manages quality assurance to ensure complete adherence to established governance standards.
 Her work focuses on auditing governance policies for public sector entities and healthcare networks to confirm that diagnostic frameworks maintain empirical precision.
 She coordinates institutional review procedures to ensure that technical compliance remains substantive and avoids performative execution.